craze/CrazeBot/README.md

   * !banphrase add [word string] - Adds string to filter - Accepts direct regular expressions (Prefix with REGEX:)
   * !banphrase delete [word string] - Removes string from filter

   * !symbols on/off - Turns symbols filter on/off.
-Covers unicode classes for box drawings, block elements and geometric shapes also select other spammed characters.
+Covers ASCII symbols, unicode classes for box drawings, block elements and geometric shapes also select other spammed characters.

+  Filtered messages must match all 2 of the below settings:

+  * !symbols percent [int (0-100)] - >= this percentage of symbols allowed per line
+  * !symbols min [int] - >= this number of symbols per line

   * !emotes on/off - Owner - Toggle emote spam filtering on and off
   * !emotes max [int] - Max number of emotes allowed